Vegan Face Oils for Glow, Calm, and Real Results

 ❌ Cons

-• Earthy natural scent is not for everyone
+• Earthy scent will not appeal to everyone

 • Can pill if layered too heavily under thicker creams